bpmn-io/dmn-js-examples/README.md

 * [modeler](./modeler) - an example how to build a tabbed modeler using the dmn-js API.
 * [dmn-compatibility](./dmn-compatibility) - an example of using [dmn-js](https://github.com/bpmn-io/dmn-js) and [dmn-migrate](https://github.com/bpmn-io/dmn-migrate) to open DMN 1.1, 1.2 and 1.3 diagrams.
+* [properties-panel](./properties-panel) - an example of how to hook up dmn-js with the [dmn-js-properties-panel](https://github.com/bpmn-io/dmn-js-properties-panel)

+## Advanced

+* [properties-panel-extension](./properties-panel-extension) - Showing how to extend the [dmn-js-properties-panel](https://github.com/bpmn-io/dmn-js-properties-panel) with custom properties

 ## License